HIRWA13/Git-exercise/README.md

 Welcome to the ultimate Git training ground!
 This comprehensive exercise combines essential Git skills, from manipulating history to advanced branching strategies.

 ## Git Commit Best Practices
-Before starting this exercise, we recommend reading the best practices in this article and try to use them as much as you can.
+Before starting this exercise, Read the conventional commits in this article and try to use them as much as you can.
 - [Commit Best Practices](https://www.conventionalcommits.org/en/v1.0.0/)

 **Getting Started:**